 Flow readings need to be pressure compensated and the existing pressure transmitters shall remain to be re-used.

-Existing steam header vent valve is automatically controlled thru master control panel, but drawing.
+Existing steam header vent valve is automatically controlled thru master control panel but drawing.

-Question not complete.
+Valve shall also be manually operated type.

 Please advise who is responsible for filling tanks PT-1 and PT-2.

+Contractor shall fill PT-1 and PT-2 for testing and provide full tanks prior to project turn over.

 Please confirm the contractor is responsible for a delegated pipe support system design as outlined in 23 21 11 1.4-11 & 2.29.

-Valhalla recommends that the delegated pipe support system shall be a sub-contractor to the Div 23 contractor.
+Yes

-Will the Government sign a sales tax exempt certificate?
+Will the Government sign a sales tax-exempt certificate?

-COR Question
+In Wyoming where the purchaser takes receipt of goods/series dictates the jurisdiction where sales tax is assessed.
+Currently when materials are delivered to a federal installation, to include veterans’ hospitals, the Department exempts them from Wyoming sales tax under W.S.
+39-15-105(a)(i)(A).
+[W.S.
+39-15-104(f)(i)]”

+As the Cheyenne VA Medical Center is a federal installation, the receipt of materials by a contractor at these federal installations would be exempt from sales tax.

 Please confirm the VA is hiring the Commissioning Agent per 01 91 00 1.8-C.